uoy-research/CellPhe-data-pipeline/README.md

 ## Checkpointing / resuming previous runs

 Nextflow keeps a cache of every step that has been executed allowing for the resumption of partially completed runs.
-For example, if you had a run that failed at the tracking stage due to not having sufficient memory assigned, you could rerun the pipeline (after increasing the memory as described [above](#configuration)) by adding `-resume` to the `nextflow run` command which then use the cached outputs from earlier steps and jump straight to running tracking.
+For example, if you had a run that failed at the tracking stage due to not having sufficient memory assigned, you could rerun the pipeline (after increasing the memory as described [above](#configuration)) by adding `-resume` to the `nextflow run` command.
+The pipeline would then use the cached outputs from earlier steps and jump straight to running tracking.

 This feature isn't just useful for failed runs.
-If you had a successful pipeline run segmentation model cyto3 and tracking algorithm SimpleLAP but now you wanted to try Sparse LAP tracking instead, adding `-resume` would use the cached segmentation results.
+If you had a successful pipeline run with segmentation model cyto3 and tracking algorithm SimpleLAP but now you wanted to try Sparse LAP tracking instead, adding `-resume` would use the cached segmentation results.

 See the [Nextflow docs](https://www.nextflow.io/docs/latest/cache-and-resume.html) for full details of how this works.